shivanand007/Avaya_RT_Scoket_Connector/readme.md

 4. If tables do not exist in the database, they will be automatically created during the first-time installation.

 ## About
-This application is designed and developed by Future Technology.
+This application is designed and developed for Future Technology.
 The author of this application is Shivanand.

 ## Support and Feedback
 For any issues or feedback, please reach out to [shivanandmasne1998@gmail.com].